YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 "I promise, I'll pay you back."

 But could he?
 In panic, he avoided eye contact with anyone.
-He could tell them that Dr. Swindell wanted him to be his assistant in the near future and that meant he would earn more money.
+At least, he could tell them that Dr. Swindell wanted him to be his assistant in the near future and that meant he would earn more money.
 Smiling to himself, he opened his mouth, but felt a nudge.
-Turning he saw his fat aunt extract £75 from her bag and handing it over to him.
+Turning he saw his fat aunt extract £75 from her bag and handed it over to him.
 Before he had a chance to say anything else, a cousin offered him a further £50 note.

 "Thanks a lot all of you."